About the Journal

 The journal publishes original articles in the area of psychology with a focus on cognitive and emotional processes in personality, social and developmental contexts.

-The journal aims to bring together work on cognition and emotion undertaken by researchers in the area of cognitive, social, personality and developmental psychology, psychophysiology, neuropsychology/neuroscience, etc.
+The journal aims to bring together work on cognition and emotion undertaken by researchers in the area of cognitive, social, personality and developmental psychology.

 Topics covered by the journal include: